 - Sing the Bible

-We do all five of these actions together in the local church as the united body of Christ.
+All five of these actions are things we do together in the local church as the united body of Christ.
 But what do we do when we can’t gather with our brothers and sisters in Christ?

 First, we don’t need to panic.
 Even though things are hard, we do not fear—God knows our suffering and is with us.
 It’s easy to feel anxious or afraid when worshipping together isn’t an option.
 Nothing that happens to us is a surprise to God, which frees us up to care for the sick and hurting among us.